 Travel-related Guidance for Students

-Brown has lifted undergraduate travel restrictions for individual students undertaking University-sponsored domestic travel.
+Brown has lifted undergraduate travel restrictions for individual students and student organizations undertaking University-sponsored domestic travel.
 Undergraduate students may travel domestically within the United States; pre-approval from Student Support Services is no longer required.

-All students may travel to countries rated as U.S. DOS Level 1 or 2, and/or CDC Level 1, and/or CDC COVID-19 Level 1 or Level 2 as part of University-sponsored travel.
-No undergraduate, graduate or medical student will be permitted to conduct University-sponsored travel to any country that is categorized as Restricted Travel (U.S. DOS Level 4, or CDC Level 3, or CDC COVID-19 Level 4, and/or extreme security risk).
-Any undergraduate, graduate or medical student wishing to engage in University-sponsored travel to a High-Risk Travel destination (U.S. DOS Level 3, or CDC Level 2, or CDC COVID-19 Level 3) and not traveling with a Brown-administered group program — e.g. through the Office of International Programs (OIP), Swearer Center, Program in Liberal Medical Education (PLME), GELT/Wintersession, etc. — must complete a Safety Plan via TravelSafe and obtain permission from the Global Travel Risk Assessment Committee (GTRAC) prior to making travel arrangements.
+All students may travel to countries rated as U.S. DOS Level 1 or 2, and/or CDC Level 1, and/or CDC COVID-19 Level 1 or Level 2 as part of University-sponsored travel. .
+Any undergraduate, graduate or medical student wishing to engage in University-sponsored travel to a High-Risk Travel destination (U.S. DOS Level 3 or Level 4, or CDC Level 2 or Level 3, or CDC COVID-19 Level 3 or COVID-19 Level 4) and not traveling with a Brown-administered group program — e.g. through the Office of International Programs (OIP), Swearer Center, Program in Liberal Medical Education (PLME), GELT/Wintersession, etc. — must complete a Safety Plan via TravelSafe and obtain permission from the Global Travel Risk Assessment Committee (GTRAC) prior to making travel arrangements.
 All students are required to register their travel plans in TravelSafe.

 In the event that worldwide travel risk levels and/or public health conditions change, Brown reserves the right to amend its travel policy or revise the conditions for travel approval, as applicable.
 As with any University-sponsored activity, Brown expects all community members, including students, to comply with national, state and local laws, as well as requirements of the community and/or organization to which they are traveling